Tohoku Storm Chaser5 out of 5 based on 34 reviews

 Itinerary

-There are three options of where to meet the group.
+There are 2 options of where to meet the group.

-2) Meet at Morioka Station South Exit by 6:45pm on day-one of your tour
+1) Meet at Morioka Station South Exit by 2:45pm

-Day 2-5: Storm Chase in the Iwate/Morioka Region
+Day 2-5: Storm Chase in the Iwate Region

-The area surrounding Morioka explodes with ski hills in every direction.
-Depending on the conditions, you'll hit Geto Kogen, Tazawako, Shizukuishi, Appi Kogen or Hachimantai Shimokura, Amihari or Iwate Snowpark ski hills.
+The area surrounding the hotel has plenty of options within striking distance.
+Depending on the conditions, you'll hit Geto Kogen, Tazawako, Shizukuishi, Appi or Hachimantai Shimokura, Amihari or Iwate Snowpark ski hills.
 With so many options sometimes it can be hard to choose!

-One of the days your group will have its own private snowcat to go cat skiing at an abandoned ski hill.
+One of the days your group will have its own private snowcat to go cat skiing at an abandoned ski hill for half the day.

-On the afternoon of day 5 you'll pack up and your guide will drive you 2 hours north to the city of Aomori (near Hakkoda).
+On the afternoon of day 5 your guide will drive you 2.5 hours north to the city of Aomori (near Hakkoda).

 ski japan